-- Carbohydrates, fats and proteins are grouped into macronutrients, as these food components are required in larger amounts and functions by providing energy for the proper functioning of the cells, tissues and other organ systems in our body.
+- Carbohydrates, fats and proteins are grouped into macronutrients, as these food components are required in larger amounts and function by providing energy for the proper functioning of the cells, tissues and other organ systems in our body.

 - Minerals and vitamins are grouped into micronutrients, as these components are involved in building and repairing damaged tissues in order to control the body process.
 These nutrients are required by the body in small amounts.

 In simple words, fats can be defined as the most essential part of the diet as they play an important role in maintaining a healthy life.
 They are the source of energy and are required for the absorption of fat-soluble vitamins.

 There are four different types of fats:

 - Saturated Fats

 - Monounsaturated Fats

 - Polyunsaturated Fats

 The human body is well-designed to produce different types of fats, which are essential for the proper functioning of the body.
 They are also obtained from different food sources we consume.